By Stefán Bessi

 • more flexibility throughout the day

-This is particularly noticeable at Þingvellir and Gullfoss, where visitor numbers increase significantly later in the day.
+This is particularly noticeable at Þingvellir and Gullfoss, where visitor numbers increase significantly later in the morning.

 Midday: The Busiest Time

-This is when most guided tours from Reykjavík reach the main attractions.
-During summer, parking areas at Geysir and Gullfoss can become especially busy, while restaurants along the route often experience peak demand around lunchtime.
+This is when most guided tours from Reykjavík begin reaching the main attractions.
+During summer, parking areas at Geysir and Gullfoss fill quickly, while restaurants along the route often experience peak demand around lunchtime.

-Midday travel is still manageable, but visitors should expect:
+Midday travel is still completely manageable, but you should generally expect:

 Visit Golden Circle later in the afternoon with fewer crowds